The Ministry of John the Baptist, 1-12

 Coming to his baptism – It is pretty clear from John’s scathing comments that he refused to baptise them.
 This receives independent support from Lk 7:29f.
 The two passages, then, have the character of an undesigned coincidence.

-“Who warned you to flee from the coming wrath?” – ‘The implication is that they had no real repentance but only a desire to escape divine retribution.’
-(Morris)
+“Who warned you to flee from the coming wrath?” – As Morris suggests, they have a desire to escape God’s retribution, but not heart for real repentance.

-‘This is Matthew’s only use of wrath, but it is an important New Testament concept.
+‘it is an important New Testament concept.
 It stands for the settled opposition of God’s holy nature to everything that is evil.
 We are not to think that God is mildly displeased when people sin.
 He is totally and vigorously opposed to evil, and the Bible expresses this by speaking of his wrath.
 It is the consistent teaching of Scripture that this wrath will be manifested in all its vigor at the end of the age, when evil will finally be punished.’
-(Morris)

 “Fruit” – the word is singular.
 ‘John is not inviting people to pile up good works; he is looking for a change in the orientation of the whole of life that will result in fruitful living.’
 (Morris)